zen0bit/awesome-stars/topics.md

 - [DistributionHub/distributionhub.github.io](https://github.com/DistributionHub/distributionhub.github.io) - A handy website that allows you to download all Linux/BSD distributions in one place with one click.
 - [Soroushnk/Astro](https://github.com/Soroushnk/Astro) - a bash script to help you bypass GFW
 - [hawshemi/linux-optimizer](https://github.com/hawshemi/linux-optimizer) - Linux Optimizer
-- [pieroproietti/penguins-eggs](https://github.com/pieroproietti/penguins-eggs) - On the road of Remastersys, Refracta, Systemback and father Knoppix!
+- [pieroproietti/penguins-eggs](https://github.com/pieroproietti/penguins-eggs) - A professional and universal remastering tool for all major distributions
 - [89luca89/distrobox](https://github.com/89luca89/distrobox) - Use any linux distribution inside your terminal.
 Enable both backward and forward compatibility with software and freedom to use whatever distribution you’re more comfortable with.
 Mirror available at
 - [Daniel-Abrecht/dpa-image-builder](https://github.com/Daniel-Abrecht/dpa-image-builder) - A few makefiles & stuff to create images for various devices (librem5, pinephone-pro)
 - [jaromaz/yosild](https://github.com/jaromaz/yosild) - Yosild is a single shell script that builds a full, minimal Linux distribution based on BusyBox.